 Details of current vacancies and how to apply will be posted here as they arise.

 As and when necessary, we recruit Support Workers on behalf of our clients.
 Whilst we manage the recruitment, employment and payroll on behalf of the client, the Support Worker is officially employed by our client.
 Every client's needs are different, and so Support Worker hours, roles and responsibilities can vary greatly.

 Details of current vacancies for Support Workers, and how to apply will be posted here as they arise.

 CM RECRUITMENT: HF/11/17

 Click here to download information re job ref: HF/11/17

 Click here to download Job Description & Person Specification re job: HF/11/17

 FEMALE BANK SUPPORT WORKERS REQUIRED - BN27 POSTCODE AREA

-FEMALE SUPPORT WORKERS REQUIRED - CANTERBURY AREA
+SUPPORT WORKERS REQUIRED - MAIDSTONE AREA